 Nature altars are like mandalas that we create in the outdoors.
 It is a spontaneous activity that does not require planning.
 All that you have to do to create a nature altar is go to a place of nature (or your backyard), look around and gather materials that you can use to create your nature altar.
 Read more

-When the Narra trees shed their leaves, people say they look like dead trees.
-I see differently – I am mesmerized by the hidden beauty that are finally exposed when the Narra sheds its leaves.
+When the Acacia trees shed their leaves, people say they look like dead trees.
+I see differently – I am mesmerized by the hidden beauty that are finally exposed when the Acacia sheds its leaves.
 Read more